-- up to 5 weeks unpaid payment in lieu of notice
+- Up to 5 weeks of unpaid payment in lieu of notice

-- up to 4 weeks unpaid redundancy entitlement per year.
+- Up to 4 weeks of unpaid redundancy entitlement per year

-While this is great news for employees, the average timeframe for receiving payment after lodging an FEG claim is three to five months (depending on the DOE’s workload).
-FEG and GEERS also do not cover unpaid superannuation.
+While this is great news for employees, the average timeframe for receiving payment after lodging a FEG claim is three to five months (depending on the DOE’s workload).
+In addition, FEG and GEERS don’t cover unpaid superannuation.

 It’s also unavailable for: